Stability of Ricci de Turck flow on Singular Spaces: The space of Ricci-flat metrics with conical singularities

 Moreover, we have by definition of $\Phi_h$ and the estimate \eqref{estimate-laplace-epsilon} that

 for all $k\in N_{h_0}$ with an $\epsilon_0$ independent of $h$.
 This yields the desired estimate. \end{proof}

-\begin{rem} The second statement of Theorem \ref{uniformboundlambda} still holds if the assumption of linear stability is relaxed to existence of a lower bound for $\Delta_{L,h_0}$.
-The first statement then changes to a uniform lower bound $\lambda_1 > 0$ for the absolute values of the non-zero eigenvalues of $\Delta_{L,h}$ for $h \in \cF$. \end{rem}
+\begin{remark} The second statement of Theorem \ref{uniformboundlambda} still holds if the assumption of linear stability is relaxed to existence of a lower bound for $\Delta_{L,h_0}$.
+The first statement then changes to a uniform lower bound $\lambda_1 > 0$ for the absolute values of the non-zero eigenvalues of $\Delta_{L,h}$ for $h \in \cF$. \end{remark}